Joanna Moncrieff: Models of drug action

-Moncrieff is not completely opposed to the use of drugs for mental health problems, but believes that the action of drugs in these situations is misunderstood.
+Moncrieff states she is not completely opposed to the use of drugs for mental health problems, but believes that the action of drugs in these situations is misunderstood.
 Moncrieff developed two alternative 'models' for understanding what drugs might be doing when they are prescribed to people with mental health problems.
 The current mainstream understanding of psychiatric drug action is based on a 'disease-centred' model that suggests that drugs work by rectifying the underlying abnormality that is presumed to lead to the symptoms of the disorder in question.
 Moncrieff contrast this with an alternative 'drug centred' model, which suggests that since psychiatric drugs are psychoactive substances, they work because they change the way people think, feel and behave.
 According to this model, psychiatric drugs have no specific biological effects in people with a mental disorder, and they produce their characteristic effects in everyone who takes them.
 The changes induced by some sorts of drugs may, however, lead to the suppression of the manifestations (symptoms) of some mental disorders.
 The Myth of the Chemical Cure traces the emergence and development of the disease-centred model from the 1950s onwards.
-It highlights the lack of evidence for the disease-centred model of drug action for every major class of psychiatric drug.
-It also explores the commercial, professional and political interests behind the disease-centred model.
+It purports to highlight the lack of evidence for the disease-centred model of drug action for every major class of psychiatric drug, despite the psychiatric consensus.
+It also explores supposed commercial, professional and political interests behind the disease-centred model.

 Antidepressants

-Moncrieff has written several papers criticising the methodology of antidepressant research.
-She did a Cochrane meta-analysis of the small group of trials of antidepressants that compared them with an 'active' placebo containing a drug used to mimic some of the side effects of the antidepressants used.
-She has published one of the few papers that describes the psychoactive effects of modern antidepressants and their association with suicidal ideation, and with physical effects.

-Together with Dr. Mark Horowitz, Moncrieff in 2022 conducted the first systematic umbrella review of the evidence for the serotonin "chemical imbalance" theory of depression, which suggests that the evidence does not support the hypothesis.
+Together with Mark Horowitz, in 2022 Moncrieff conducted the first systematic umbrella review of the evidence for the serotonin "chemical imbalance" theory of depression, which found that "there is no convincing evidence that depression is associated with, or caused by, lower serotonin concentrations or activity".
+The research has been called "important" and "the most comprehensive rebuttal to date".
+According to critics of Moncrieff, the conclusions of the paper are well-founded, but obvious because the serotonin theory has not been viewed as serious for awhile.
+Moncrieff believes that depression should be seen as a "mood state" rather than an illness, and argues that it's a largely normal reaction to adverse circumstances which some people are more prone to than others.

+Andrea Cipriani, the author of a 2018 systematic review published in The Lancet which found all antidepressants to be more effective than placebo, has been quoted as saying that what Moncrieff is doing—challenging evidence and asking questions—is very important.
+While still defending the use of antidepressants, Cipriani has agreed that their effect is "not big".

+Moncrieff's review was widely covered in the media at the time, but also adopted and misinterpreted by right-wing commentators as evidence that antidepressants do not work as a treatment for depression.